vandersonmota/fcreplay/README.md

 ## Todo
  - Better exception handling.
- - Thumbnails are generated but not used
+ - Thumbnails are generated but not used by archive.org

 ## Hardware
 To run this, you need: